dlstreamer/pipeline-server/samples/kubernetes/README.md

 ## Limitations

-- Every time a new Intel® DL Streamer Pipeline Server pod is added or an existing pod restarted, HAProxy needs to be reconfigured and deployed by running below commands
+- Every time a new Intel® DL Streamer Pipeline Server is added or deleted, HAProxy will be restarted automatically to update configuration.

-    ```bash
-    ./haproxy/build.sh
-    ./haproxy/deploy.sh
-    ```

 - We cannot yet query full set of pipeline statuses across all Pipeline Server pods.
 This means `GET <leader-ip>:31000/pipelines/status` may not return complete list.
+- When a pipeline runs on a GPU worker, it may take up to 60 seconds to start the pipeline, setting `model-instance-id` with same value limits this issue to the first request as this setting shares resources.